21 Ways To Repurpose Plastic Containers: Easy Craft Ideas

 6. Pencil case

-The pencil case is with no-sew zippers, and you will need just a couple of things to make it.
+The pencil case has no-sew zippers, and you will need just a couple of things to make it.
 You can follow the great step-by-step guide from Make It and Love It:

 7. Terrarium